Automattic/allow-numeric-stubs/readme.txt

 = Version 2.0.0 =

 * Recoded for WordPress 3.0+.
-WordPress now won't let you manually enter a numeric stub -- it will prefix "-2" onto the end of it so that the page is viewable.
+WordPress now won't let you manually enter a numeric slug -- it will prefix "-2" onto the end of it so that the page is viewable.
 This new plugin version works around it.

 = Version 1.0.0 =